Symbolism and creativity in Georgian protests

 For several months, Tbilisi and to some extent, other cities of Georgia lived in an unusual tempo of street protests in two editions.
-The roots of the protests go back to the summer 2019, when the first rallies broke out during the infamous Gavrilov case.
-The protesters would voice many demands, while the main emphasis was put on proportional parliamentary elections in 2020 as shift to a proportional system was believed to limit the scope of administrative resources of the ruling party.
-Under the popular pressure, the country`s de facto ruler Bidzina Ivanishvili agreed to switch to a proportional system soon.
+The roots of the protests go back to summer 2019 when the first rallies broke out during the infamous Gavrilov case.
+The protesters would voice many demands, while the main emphasis was put on proportional parliamentary elections in 2020 as the shift to a proportional system was believed to limit the scope of administrative resources of the ruling party.
+Under popular pressure, the country`s de facto ruler Bidzina Ivanishvili agreed to switch to a proportional system soon.
 It relaxed the protesters whose gatherings gradually faded away toward the end of August.

 Although protests are not an unusual phenomenon in Georgia, the 2019 mass rallies were different as it was youth movements (most notably Dare, Change and Shame) that played first fiddle this time.
 In other words, the driving force in this leaderless wave was youth, with traditional opposition trying to catch up with them, or as the Georgians themselves put: “In the past, people would follow politicians, but now politicians follow people.”

-Although the anatomy of never-ending protests in Georgia could easily be subject to separate researches, this very article focuses more on how protests became rich of symbols and trolling.
+Although the anatomy of never-ending protests in Georgia could easily be subject to separate researches, this very article focuses more on how protests became rich in symbols and trolling.
 This phenomenon could be related to the dominance of the youth, who have brought a great deal of creativity to mass rallies.

 Symbolism and trolling